japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Level for block [blockId] is [level]
 ```

-If `blockId` block has memory level and xref:storage:MemoryStore.adoc#contains[is registered in `MemoryStore`], getLocalValues returns a <<BlockResult, BlockResult>> as `Memory` read method and with a `CompletionIterator` for an interator:
+If `blockId` block has memory level and storage:MemoryStore.md#contains[is registered in `MemoryStore`], getLocalValues returns a <<BlockResult, BlockResult>> as `Memory` read method and with a `CompletionIterator` for an interator:

-1. xref:storage:MemoryStore.adoc#getValues[Values iterator from `MemoryStore` for `blockId`] for "deserialized" persistence levels.
+1. storage:MemoryStore.md#getValues[Values iterator from `MemoryStore` for `blockId`] for "deserialized" persistence levels.
-2. Iterator from xref:serializer:SerializerManager.adoc#dataDeserializeStream[`SerializerManager` after the data stream has been deserialized] for the `blockId` block and xref:storage:MemoryStore.adoc#getBytes[the bytes for `blockId` block] for "serialized" persistence levels.
+2. Iterator from serializer:SerializerManager.md#dataDeserializeStream[`SerializerManager` after the data stream has been deserialized] for the `blockId` block and storage:MemoryStore.md#getBytes[the bytes for `blockId` block] for "serialized" persistence levels.

 getLocalValues is used when:

-* TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#readBroadcastBlock[readBroadcastBlock]
+* TorrentBroadcast is requested to core:TorrentBroadcast.md#readBroadcastBlock[readBroadcastBlock]

 * BlockManager is requested to <<get, get>> and <<getOrElseUpdate, getOrElseUpdate>>